Practical workshops & training

 Equipping you and your church to support families

 Are you looking to grow your skills to better serve families in your church?
 These 1-hour Zoom-based webinars are aimed at doing exactly that.
-You might be a pastor, Sikunye champion, volunteer, or ministry leader – these workshops are focused on practical actions that you can take as an individual or church.
+You might be a pastor, congregant, volunteer, or ministry leader – these workshops are focused on practical actions that you can take as an individual or church.
 You can attend as many as you like – each is unique.

 If you can’t attend a particular workshop or want to catch up on one that was previously held, we do record them and you can access them via our YouTube channel.